josephthompson532/UCB-Homework/README.md

 ## Results
 The initial program that used the for loop ran in .5117 seconds while the refactored program ran in .10156 seconds.
 This means my refactored code was many times faster.

+## Summary
+In conclusion, in this challenge we looked at some of the advantages to refactoring code.
+A downside is that it is not always as intuitive as the unrefactored code ends up being.
+Refactoring code takes even more time added on to what it already takes to make VBA code as opposed to using Excel directly.
+However, the most efficient code takes a little bit more work and requires focus on the efficieny of the code itself.
+While the code for the original is more intuitive, the refactored code actually more flexible and runs faster.
+It is just going to take more time to flush out the code to what is most efficient.